Skip to main content

 Teddy Johnson

-Teddy Johnson is a clinical associate professor in the Department of Pharmacy, the director of technology development at the UW’s Institute of Translational Health Sciences and a licensed professional engineer in California.
-He joined the health care community over 25 years ago after graduating from Stanford University’s mechanical engineering program.
-Since then he's served startup and Fortune 500 companies in research, design, clinical, marketing and sales leadership roles and has developed imaging, interventional, surgical and digital health products.
-Along the way, Johnson earned his MBA from the University of Michigan’s Ross Business School.
-He has celebrated two initial public offerings and four acquisitions, and has earned numerous patents while commercializing dozens of new products worldwide.
-In addition to BRAMS, Johnson teaches for the UW’s Creative Destruction Lab program and advises startup CEOs in Vancouver, Seattle and Silicon Valley.
+Teddy Johnson is a clinical associate professor in the UW School of Pharmacy, the director of technology development and co-director of the Pilot Awards Program at the UW Institute of Translational Health Sciences, and a licensed professional engineer in the state of California.
+He joined the health care community 30 years ago and has served startup and Fortune 500 companies in research, design, clinical, marketing and sales leadership roles, as well as developing imaging, interventional, surgical and digital health products.
+Over the years, Johnson has celebrated two initial public offerings and four acquisitions, while earning numerous patents and commercializing dozens of new products worldwide.
+To foster the next generation of innovators, he teaches in the UW BRAMS program and advises startup CEOs in Seattle, Vancouver and Silicon Valley.
+He earned a bachelor’s degree in mechanical engineering at Stanford University and an MBA at the University of Michigan.

 proftj@uw.edu